 Lying on the Highland Boundary Fault, the loch is 24.5 miles (39 km) long, it is the largest freshwater loch in Scotland and has more than 30 islands, the largest of which is Inchmurrin.
 The Loch Lomond and Trossachs area of Scotland was awarded National Park status in July 2002.
 A popular leisure destination located between the lowlands of central Scotland and the Highlands.
 In 2005, a poll of Radio Times readers voted Loch Lomond the sixth greatest natural wonder in Britain.

-Scotland will showcased to the world in 2014.
-With the advent of the Commonwealth Games in Glasgow, the Ryder Cup at Gleneagles, Stirling 2014 and Scotland will decide its independence in September.
 Make sure if you visit Scotland in the Year of Homecoming that you visit Loch Lomond in the heart of Scotland's first National Park - it's only a thirty minute drive from Glasgow and within easy reach of Stirling and Edinburgh in central Scotland.

 "I have seen the Lago di Garda, Albano di Vico, Bolsena and Geneva and I prefer Loch Lomond to them all...
 Everything here is romantic beyond imagination" (Tobias Smollett 1771)